Arsenate arsenite

-An arsenate arsenite is a chemical compound or salt that contains arsenate and arsenite anions (AsO_{3}^{3-} and AsO_{4}^{3-}).
+An arsenate arsenite is a chemical compound or salt that contains arsenate and arsenite anions (AsO3(3-) and AsO4(3-)).
 These are mixed anion compounds or mixed valence compounds.
 Some have third anions.
 Most known substances are minerals, but a few artificial arsenate arsenite compounds have been made.
 Many of the minerals are in the Hematolite Group.

 An arsenate arsenite compound may also be called an arsenite arsenate.

 Properties

 Some members of this group of materials like mcgovernite has an extremely high unit cell dimension of 204 Å.

 Related

 Mixed valence pnictide compounds related to the arsenate arsenites include the nitrite nitrates, and phosphate phosphites.